surajkareppagol/libcsv/README.md

 ### 3. CSV_FIELD

-Pass field string, csv list and metadata structure.
-If field found it will return the pointer to that block.
+Pass field string, CSV list and metadata structure.
+If field found it will return the pointer to the type block.

 ```c
 void *csv_field(char *field, CSV_LIST *csv_list, CSV_METADATA *metadata);